 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+You can start this transaction in two ways:

-- Type CEMT SET FECONNECTION (the minimum abbreviation is CEMT S FEC) with either TARGET (targetname) NODE (nodename) or ALL.
-You get a display that lists the current status, similar to that obtained by CEMT INQUIRE FECONNECTION.
-You can tab to the highlighted fields and overtype them with new values. - Type CEMT SET FECONNECTION (CEMT S FEC) with either TARGET(targetname) NODE(nodename) or ALL, followed by one or more attribute settings that you want to change.
+- Type CEMT SET FECONNECTION (or suitable abbreviations for the keywords), followed by either TARGET(targetname) NODE(nodename) or ALL.
+The resulting display lists the current status, similar to that obtained by using the CEMT INQUIRE FECONNECTION command.
+You can tab to the highlighted fields and overtype them with new values. - Type CEMT SET FECONNECTION (or suitable abbreviations for the keywords), followed by either TARGET(targetname) NODE(nodename) or ALL, then followed by one or more attribute settings that you want to change.
 For example, cemt s fec al ac causes sessions to be bound for all FEPI connections.